-- Deadline: - Offered 12 months per year, to be identified prior to enrollment
+Offered 12 months per year, to be identified prior to enrollment

-Applications: All applications are submitted to the Admissions Department or the Financial Aid Department.
+Applications: All applications are submitted to the Scholarship Committee.
 Institutional scholarships have no cash redemption value.
-Students are only eligible to qualify for one Institutional scholarship unless otherwise noted.
 If an institutional scholarship creates a credit balance on the student account, the amount of the institutional scholarship will be reduced to cover only the amount owed as covered on the enrollment agreement.